Mattiejordan/Election_Analysis/README.md

 # Summary
 ### **Congratulations to Diana DeGette for winning the Colorado Election**

-Of Colorado state's 369,711 votes it appears Denver County carried the majority of the election with nearly 83% of Colorado's voting power.
+Of Colorado state's 369,711 votes Diana DeGette earned 272,892 of them.
+Also, Denver County carried the majority of the election with nearly 83% of Colorado's voting power.

 ## Challenge Summary